-This section provides instructions for setting up rack leader controllers (RLCs) as NIS slave servers.
+The procedure in this topic explains how to set up rack leader controllers (RLCs) as NIS slave servers.
 It is possible to make all these adjustments to the RLC image in /var/lib/systemimager/images.
 Currently, SGI does not recommend using this approach.